-- The Headteacher ensures the correct storage of medication at school. - The Headteacher / named person ensures the expiry dates for all medication stored at school are checked (frequency) and informs parents by letter in advance of the medication expiring. - Some medications need to be refrigerated.
+- The Headteacher ensures the correct storage of medication at school. - The Headteacher / named person ensures the expiry dates for all medication stored at school are checked annually or sooner if required and informs parents by letter in advance of the medication expiring. - Some medications need to be refrigerated.
 These are stored in a clearly labelled airtight container in the fridge located in the staffroom.
 This area is inaccessible to unsupervised CYP.